detlefs/VortexModLists/README.md

 ## Notes

 The app reads local Vortex metadata files only.
 It does not modify your Vortex setup or deployed mods.

+## Disclaimer

+* I craeted this tool myinly via vibe coding with an AI.
+It is provided as is without any warranty.
+* I tested it in my own environment and on a Windows 10 test VM with current Vortex (1.16.9) installed.
+* I **did not** test it with older versions of Vortex or on other platforms (e.g. Linux with Wine.
+I assuem it will not work)
+* If you have ideas for the tool or find bugs, please post on GitHub in Issues or Discussions.
+I will try to respond when I can (no guarantee).